This post may contain affiliate links. Please read our disclosure policy.

 - Cheddar Cheese – Shredded versus block cheese.
 I am a bit of a cheese purist.
 Those bags of pre-shredded cheese available at the grocery store may look tempting and may save time, but there’s something so much creamier about freshly shredded cheese.

-- Obviously, there is NO judgment if you choose to use the pre-shredded cheese for convenience’s sake!
-To take this goulash pasta recipe over the top,I generally buy a block of cheddar cheese and hand shred it.
+- Obviously, there’s no judgment if you choose to use the pre-shredded cheese for convenience’s sake!
+To take this goulash pasta recipe over the top,I generally buy a block of cheddar cheese and hand-shred it.
 American goulash with cheese is totally irresistible!

 Storing + Freezing + Make-Ahead

-- How Long Can You Keep This In The Fridge?
-An airtight container in the fridge is the way to go if you’re planning to finish off this pasta recipe in one to two days — but if you’re wanting to store it longer, you’ll want to transfer it to the freezer.
+- How Long Can You Keep This In The Refrigerator?
+An airtight container in the fridge is the way to go if you’re planning to finish this pasta recipe within one to two days.
+If you want to store it longer, you’ll need to transfer it to the freezer.

 - Can You Freeze This?
 Yes!
 Well, sort of.
-Pasta is notoriously fickle in the freezer (say that five times fast), as the water content in the noodles can do funky things to the quality.
-And if you store the sauce on top of the pasta, the noodles will continue to absorb the liquid, making them softer and softer over time.
+Pasta is notoriously fickle in the freezer (say that five times fast), as the water content in the noodles can affect its quality in unusual ways.
+And if you store the sauce on top of the pasta, the noodles will continue to absorb the liquid, becoming softer over time, and after you thaw them.

 - As for the American goulash sauce, you can freeze that for up to four months

 - Make-Ahead Tips: Thankfully, this recipe is very “make-ahead” friendly.
-Generally what I do is follow the recipe through step #3.
-Then I let the mixture cool to room temperature, place in an airtight container and refrigerate.
+Generally, what I do is follow the recipe through step #3.
+Then I let the mixture cool to room temperature, place it in an airtight container, and refrigerate.

 - When it’s time to serve, I bring the tomato-beef mixture to a simmer and continue with the recipe in step #4 below.